wirelineio/wireline-core/docs/design/party.md

 subsequent chained messages and invitation authorizations.
 * Nodes maintain their version of the party feed list by processing party feed authorization messages received on all current party feeds.
 * Peers have full control over what feeds they fetch (i.e. the decision is made locally).
+* Feed content replication is done with regular Dat protocol.

 ### Technical Requirements